 Notes

-Storing egg salad: Put the egg salad in an airtight storage container and refrigerate for up to 5 days.
+Storing egg salad: Put the egg salad in an airtight storage container and refrigerate for up to 3 days.
+For the best texture, keep the egg salad and bread separate until it’s time to serve them.

 Nutrition